Individual Player National Championship Tournament Rules

 - It is possible for all players to buzz out (or for no players to buzz out).

-- As an exception to the previous rule, if a group match is an elimination round (i.e., some players in the match will be eliminated from contention for the championship), then the number of players that may buzz out is limited to one fewer than the number of players that will advance.
+- As an exception to the previous rule, if a group game is an elimination round (i.e., some players in the game will be eliminated from contention for the championship), then the number of players that may buzz out is limited to one fewer than the number of players that will advance.
 Once that limit is reached, no additional players may buzz out: All will hear the rest of the tossups in the round (and then be ranked according to the criteria below).

 - Players who buzzed out will be ranked by the tossup number on which they buzzed out (regardless of their final score), with earlier buzz-outs meaning better ranks.